-What interests and activities in your home are drawing you together, and what is distracting from making you a stronger team?
-In what ways can you both work together to build a strong relationship?
+What interests and activities are drawing you together, and what is distracting from making you stronger?
+In what ways can you work together to build a strong relationship?

 If I created a marriage retreat for farm couples, would you come?